For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What support can you get as a student with disabilities?

-Disabled Students' Allowances (DSA) can help to cover the aspects of studying which your disability impacts, including both the physical and mental demands of uni.
+Disabled Students' Allowances (DSA) can help to cover the aspects of studying that your disability impacts, including both the physical and mental demands of uni.

 The ways in which DSA is paid out can vary, but it will either be paid to you as reimbursement or directly to the company providing the equipment or service.